 To share your location on Google Maps, go into the home screen and tap your profile picture to open the menu.
 Select location sharing and approve sharing.
 After that, you can select who you want to share location with and for how long.
 You can share with any email address.
 It doesn’t have to be a Google email.

 In WhatsApp, open a chat with the contact you choose.
 Then, in the chat box, there’s a paperclip symbol for attaching a file.
 Tap it to open .
 Location is one of them.
 Tap it and it opens several ways to share.
 “Live location” allows you to share for 15 minutes, 1 hour or 8 hours.
 You can also include a comment.
 You can always stop sharing at any time you want.
 You can also you select “send your current location, it immediately sends your location to the person you are chatting with just like a dropped pin.

 Enroll in STEP

-Taking advantage of programs designed to help you stay safe while traveling can give you – and those that care about you – peace of mind.
-On their website, the U.S. Department of State has a program called STEP to help you travel safely.
+Another way to stay safe when you travel is by taking advantage of programs designed to give you – and those that care about you – peace of mind while in another country.
+The U.S. Department of State has a program called STEP on their website.
 STEP stands for Smart Traveler Enrollment Plan.
 This program is a free service that allows United States citizens and nationals, traveling and living abroad, to register their trip with the nearest U.S. Embassy or Consulate.
 What are the benefits of STEP?

 Once you enroll you’ll: